owaisjh/FrauL/chrome extention/master:slave extension/readme.txt

-google chrome extension made to work with aws server api
+google chrome extension made to work with master/slave api